 A replanting payment is allowed only if the crop is damaged by a covered cause of loss so the remaining stand does not produce at least 90 percent of your bushel guarantee and it is practical to replant.
-The maximum replanting payment is the lesser of 20 percent of the bushel guarantee, or 3 bushels times your price election.
-No replanting payment will be made on acreage first planted before the earliest planting date.
-Not available with the CAT plan.
+The maximum replanting payment is the lesser of 20 percent of the bushel guarantee, or three bushels times your price election.
+No replanting payment is made on acreage first planted before the earliest planting date.
+Not available with CAT or ARPI insurance plans.